JonEHolland/pace-tool/README.md

 - React 18 with TypeScript
 - Vite for build tooling
 - CSS Modules for styling
+- Service Worker for offline support
+- GitHub Pages for deployment
-- Single-file bundle for maximum portability
+- Single-file bundle with embedded assets (icons, manifest, service worker)

 ## Development